Gaze4NLP/Gaze4NLP2026/README.md

-# Gaze4NLP2025
+# Gaze4NLP2026
-The First International Workshop on Gaze Data and Natural Language Processin (Gaze4NLP 2025)
+The Second International Workshop on Eye-Tracking Resources and Evaluation for Human-Aligned NLP Colocated with LREC 2026